fuzzylogicxx/fuzzylogic/posts/how-to-manage-javascript-dependencies.md

 ## A note on lock files

-As well as `package.json`, you’re likely to also have `yarn.lock` (or `package.lock` or `package-lock.json`).
-As described above, while `package.json` can suggest a semver range for a package, the lock file will lock down the specific version to be installed.
+As well as `package.json`, you’re likely to also have `yarn.lock` (or `package.lock` or `package-lock.json`) under source control too.
+As described above, while `package.json` can be less specific about a package’s version and suggest a semver range, the lock file will lock down the specific version to be installed by the package manager when someone runs `yarn` or `npm install`.

 You shouldn’t manually change a lock file.